cubefs/cubefs/README.md

-# CFS

 ## Overview

-ChubaoFS is a distributed filesystem with the following features:
+ChubaoFS (aka CFS) is a distributed file system with the following features:

 * scale-out metadata management

-* strong consistency
+* strong replication consistency

 * multiple volumes

 * POSIX-compatible

-It can be mounted by containers for decoupling storage from compute.
+For more details, please refer to our SIGMOD 2019 paper "CFS: A Distributed File System for Large Scale Container Platforms".

 ## Document
 https://cfs.readthedocs.io/en/latest/